You have a business and you want to sell lots, or am I wrong?

 – Because the message becomes more powerful

-Also, when we are very clear about our Big Idea, writing the rest of the copy becomes easier.
+Also, if we are very clear about our Big Idea, the rest of the copy becomes easier to write.

-The thing to keep in mind is that the more points you add to your sales copy, the less effective each point is, and therefore the copy will be less effective as well.
+The thing to remember is that the more points you add to your sales copy, the less effective each point is, and therefore the copy will be less effective.

-An effective piece of copy will actually only have one central focus, even if it’s explained from 2 or 3 perspectives.
+An effective piece of copy will have only one central focus, even if it’s explained from 2 or 3 perspectives.

-If your points are too diverse, they compete with each other and end up sending the reader’s attention in different directions.
+If your points are too varied, they will compete with each other and end up pulling the reader’s attention in different directions.

-In other words, you end up making him dizzy and no longer knowing what it’s all about.
+In other words, you’ll end up making them dizzy and they won’t know what you’re talking about.

-But be careful not to confuse the Big Idea with the different benefits you should add to your copy.
+But be careful not to confuse the Big Idea with the various benefits you should be including in your copy.

 Finding the central idea is the hard part.

 It has to be precise.
-In order to reach the Big Idea you need to know your target audience very well or you risk failing miserably.
+To reach the Big Idea you need to know your target audience very well or you risk failing miserably.

 The Big Idea has to follow the Rule of One: